How to buy a local Prepaid SIM card in Thailand: a complete guide to prices and plans

 • TrueMove H: *934*30# — 30 days (2 baht), *934*90# — 90 days (6 baht), *934*180# — 180 days (12 baht).

-• AIS: No direct codes – just top up your balance (every 10 baht = +30 days) or use the myAIS app.
+• AIS: no direct commands – only balance top-up (every 10 baht = +30 days) or the myAIS app.

 Extension does not happen automatically even if you have money in your account – you need to do it manually.

-International calls are only possible with a positive balance on the card, so you'll need to top it up (we explained how above).
-Then calls to Russia and other countries become possible, with charges deducted per minute from your balance.
+International calls are only possible with a positive balance on the card, so you'll need to top it up additionally (we explained how to top up above).
+After that, calls to Russia and other countries become possible, with charges deducted from your balance per minute.

-However, there is a way to call home completely free or at the cost of a local call – VoWiFi technology (Voice over Wi-Fi).
+However, there's a way to call home completely free or at the cost of a local call – VoWiFi (Voice over WiFi) technology.

-VoWiFi — what it is and how it works: If your Russian operator supports VoWiFi, you can connect to any Wi-Fi network (hotel, cafe, airport) and call Russian numbers as if you were back home.
-You'll be charged according to your home plan (often free within your minute package).
+VoWiFi – what is it and how does it work?
+If your Russian carrier supports VoWiFi, you can connect to any Wi-Fi network (hotel, cafe, airport) and call Russian numbers as if you were at home.
+You'll be charged according to your home plan (often free within your minute allowance).
 No international roaming markups!

 How to set it up: VoWiFi is usually enabled in your phone's settings ('Wi-Fi Calling').
-Check if your operator and plan support this feature.
+Check if your carrier and plan support this feature.
 Read more in our article about VoWiFi for travelers.

 Alternative ways to call Russia:

-• Messengers — free if you have internet, no blocks like in Russia.
+• Messengers — free with an internet connection; there are no blocks like in Russia.

-• Calls via apps like Zangi, TalkU — low rates for international calls, can be topped up with a card.
+• Calls through apps like Zangi, TalkU — low rates for international calls, can be topped up via card.

 User reviews and comments